pomerium/install/recipe/ingress-controller-enterprise-terraform-gke/README.md

-This recipe installs Pomerium Ingress Controller and Pomerium Enterprise into existing Kubernetes Cluster.
+This recipe installs Pomerium Ingress Controller and Pomerium Enterprise into an existing Kubernetes cluster.

 ```hcl
 provider kubernetes {